First, something about sound.

 top plates whose properties are shown above.
 (The measurements were

-made by Ra Inta, PhD student in Music Acoustics, as part of the
+made by Ra Inta, PhD student in Music Acoustics.)

 The air inside and the Helmholtz resonance

 The air inside the body is also important, especially for the low

 range on the instrument.
 It can vibrate a little like the air in

 a bottle when you blow across the top.
 In fact if you sing a note